Gurrasso/odin-json-parser/README.md

 parse_file :: proc(filepath: string) -> (Value, Error){

-    // We first load the file and get the data file_data, load_err := load_file(filepath)
+    // We first load the file and get the data
+    // If we already have a string with json we can skip this step and just go to tokenizing and parsing file_data, load_err := load_file(filepath)
     if load_err != .NO_ERROR do return nil, load_err